The Story the Media Missed in Afghanistan

 In June, Gopal, the author of the 2014 book No Good Men Among the Living: America, the Taliban, and the War Through Afghan Eyes (a finalist for both the Pulitzer Prize and National Book Award), traveled to Afghanistan from his home in New York with the specific aim of speaking with women in the countryside.
 In doing so, he drew on the network of sources he’d developed during his earlier stays.
 Gopal had lived in Afghanistan from 2008 to 2011, working for The Christian Science Monitor and The Wall Street Journal before deciding to freelance.
 He learned Afghanistan’s two main languages, Dari and Pashto, knowledge of which he felt was essential to understanding what was going on in the country.
 And in his reporting he concentrated not on Kabul but on the war zone.
 It was not easy.
 Journalists traveling into the countryside risked being kidnapped; in 2008, Rohde was seized while on his way to a prearranged interview with a Taliban commander.

 Gopal developed some work-arounds.
-On several occasions, he and an Afghan friend hired a taxi, drove to Wardak province (about an hour southwest Kabul), and offered people rides; while his friend drove and spoke with passengers in the front seat, Gopal listened in back, getting an unvarnished look at what people thought.
+On several occasions, he and an Afghan friend hired a taxi, drove to Wardak province (about an hour southwest of Kabul), and offered people rides; while his friend drove and spoke with passengers in the front seat, Gopal listened in back, getting an unvarnished look at what people thought.
 He also invited village elders from the surrounding countryside to come to his house in Kabul and tell their stories over lunch.
 In addition, he frequently visited Pul-e-Charkhi prison, just east of Kabul, which housed many Taliban fighters.
 Over time, he won their trust, and they vouched for him with the Taliban in the field, allowing him to travel there.
 On several occasions, he embedded both with the Taliban and with the US military, but he found such arrangements of limited value because of the inherent constraints.
 Overall, it took Gopal years of effort to develop his network.
 “You can’t just parachute in,” he told me in a phone interview.

 From his reporting, it seemed clear that there are “actually two Afghanistans,” the rural Afghanistan and the urban Afghanistan, as he observed in an interview with MSNBC.
 “The individuals that we tend to hear about are the extreme outliers in Afghan society—which is not to say that they don’t deserve a shot and they don’t deserve to have a good life in Afghanistan, as everyone else does.
 But if you just focus on these people, you won’t actually understand how the Taliban was able to take over.”